algoseekgit/algoseek-connector/tests/README.md

 ## Unit tests

 Check basic library component functionality.
-They do not connect to external data sources such as DB or REST APIs.
+This type of tests do not connect to external data sources such as DB or REST APIs.
 If necessary, external connections are mocked.

 Unit test are executed with the following command: